DevCycleHQ/android-client-sdk/README.md

 ## Identifying User

-To identify a different user, or the same user passed into the initialize with more attributes, build a DVCUser object and pass it into `identifyUser`:
+To identify a different user, or the same user passed into the initialize method with more attributes, build a DVCUser object and pass it into `identifyUser`:

 ```kotlin